rudi-c/perlin-range/README.md

 If you're here, I'm assuming you came from Google looking for these numbers.

 If not, the context is that Perlin Noise is a form of [coherent noise](http://libnoise.sourceforge.net/glossary/index.html#coherentnoise) widely used in computer graphics to generate good-looking random patterns.
-Any implementation won't necessarily generate noise in the range of [-1, 1], but users of random number generators typically expect to be able to specify the range.
+Not all implementations will necessarily generate noise in the range of [-1, 1], but users of random number generators typically expect to be able to specify the range.
 To have an exact range, you need to know the range of values that the function can produce and apply the right scaling factor.

 # Usage